 Downloading & Backing Up Your E-Mail

 You can get information on how to download your e-mail locally to local folders by clicking on Help > Getting Help in your particular email program.
 Saving email to local folders will leave the email in its original format, including attachments.
 This option also allows you to easily upload your saved emails to a new service that supports IMAP mail folders on the mail server.
-For information on how to do this in Mozilla Thunderbird, Outlook 2007 and 2010, and Outlook 2011.
+For information on how to do this in Mozilla Thunderbird, Outlook 2007, 2010, 2013, and Outlook 2011.
 For further assistance, speak to customer support for your new email provider.

 Graduation: Alumni Forwarding

 The UNC General Alumni Association is pleased to offer free e-mail forwarding as a courtesy for all UNC alumni, current UNC students, and associate General Alumni Association members.
 All e-mail sent to your alumni e-mail address will be automatically forwarded to an e-mail address of your choice.
 This @alumni.unc.edu address is only an e-mail alias, so we recommend that you sign up for an e-mail account for your alumni e-mails to be forwarded to, such as GMail, Yahoo!
 Mail, or Hotmail.
 For more information, please click here.